-Northern Drilling is a newly-established international drilling contractor to the oil and gas industry, with the ambition of acquiring and operating modern drilling assets.
+Northern Drilling is an international drilling contractor to the oil and gas industry, established in March 2017, with the ambition of acquiring and operating modern drilling assets.
 By uniting low asset prices with a capable operating organisation, the Company will take advantage of opportunities in a rapidly changing oil and gas industry.
 The Company has initially targeted the harsh environment sector and will continue to dedicate resources for further growth within this segment.
 The Company has an opportunistic growth strategy and will carefully review opportunities also for more benign and shallow water operations.
-With its contemplated fleet of drilling rigs the Company intends to deliver safe and high quality drilling operations to its prospective customers.
+With its contemplated fleet of drilling units the Company intends to deliver safe and high quality drilling operations to its prospective customers.